 top of page

-• Naomi Stephens | Permaculture Designer
+Naomi Stephens | Permaculture Designer

-Container garden companion Planting Guide
+Container Garden Companion Planting Guide

-But with container gardening comes an added responsibility: choosing companion plants that will work well together in limited space.
+But with container gardening comes an added responsibility: choosing companion plants that work well together in limited space.
 If done correctly, companion planting can maximize yield and minimize problems like pests and disease.

 Basil & Tomato